HaliteChallenge/Halite-II/website/about/frequently-asked-questions.md

 ### How are rankings computed?

 Rankings are based on the outcome of organized games where bots play against each other.
-A good analogy is the Elo rating systemused for chess.
+A good analogy is the Elo rating system used for chess.

 Bot rankings are computed using a Bayesian algorithm variant of the Glicko system, specifically using the TrueSkill Python library with some adjustments.
 The game coordinator picks groups of 2 or 4 bots to compete against each other at a time, and uses TrueSkill to update the bot ranking based on the match outcome.
 In Halite I, when a player submitted a bot, their rating was reset.
 For Halite II, player ratings will only be reset when a user adds a new bot, not when a user replaces an existing bot.
 [Learn more](https://github.com/twosigma/Halite-II/blob/master/admin/docs/Ranking.md){:target="_blank"}.